 - I thought it was cool how she banged the carrots really hard and fast, but the rest were handled carefully.

 - I moved the paper around as she worked because she is too small to reach the far side.

-The Carrot Seed by Ruth Krauss is a rare gem, it has been in print for over 60 years and has delighted generations .
-If you aren’t familiar with the story, a little boy plants a carrot seed and everyone tells him “It won’t come up.” this doesn’t stop the little boy from patiently taking care of this little seed, that eventually grows into a giant carrot.
-The message is a universal one of sticking to your guns even when everyone tells you you should give up.
-My son loved the story the simple pictures that will bring you back to your own childhood, at least they did for me.
+The Carrot Seed by Ruth Krauss is a rare gem, it has been in print for over 60 years and has delighted generations.
+If you aren’t familiar with the story, a little boy plants a carrot seed and everyone tells him “It won’t come up”.
+This doesn’t stop the little boy from patiently taking care of this little seed.
+And then, it eventually grows into a giant carrot.
+The message is a universal one of sticking to your guns even when everyone tells you to give up.
+My son loved the story the simple pictures which bring you back to your own childhood.
+At least they did for me.
 A true classic.